Cricket-Australia v India - second test scoreboard

-on the second day of the second test between Australia and India
+on the third day of the second test between Australia and India

 India won the toss and elected to bat